America Is Using Up Its Groundwater Like There’s No Tomorrow

 Get a curated selection of 10 of our best stories in your inbox every weekend.

 All across the country, downtowns, office spaces and shopping centers are at risk of becoming ground zero for a new economic hazard: the urban doom loop.
 The fear is that a commercial real estate apocalypse could spiral out and slow commerce, wrecking local tax revenue in the process.
 Ever since the pandemic drove a boom in remote work, hubs such as New York and San Francisco have drawn attention for their empty offices in previously bustling skyscrapers.
-But […]
+But many […]

 Read the Full Article